You are here

 If you live in a community where there are multiple organizations hosting Groups in Nature's Notebook, consider linking them together in a virtual Phenology Trail.
 Linked together, these Groups and their sites provide participants with places to visit, enjoy nature, collect data, and learn about supporting organizations.
 Phenology Trails are also excellent community engagement tools, designed to develop collaborative programs for organizations which can be used to answer regional science and management questions.
 View our Phenology Trail planning resources to help you get started.

 Want to become a Certified Local Phenology Leader?

 Certified Local Phenology Leaders are LPLs who have taken the National Coordinating Office's online LPL Certification Program.
 The 10-week, 50-hour course helps you to create an LPP, offers guidance in creating education, science, and management materials, and encourages participants to build Phenology Trails.
 Certified LPL accounts are marked in the database because they have passed the criteria for providing training to others based on the USA-NPN monitoring protocols.
 Courses are held twice a year, in the spring and fall.
 For more information, click on the link below.

 Nature's Notebook and formal education

 Using Nature's Notebook in a formal classroom connects students to real-world science, regardless if you teach primary, secondary, or higher education.
 Before you begin you may wish to read about our Education program and available Nature's Notebook activities and lessons.
-Think about engaging multiple years of students and the data that can be used from their collective efforts.
+Think about engaging multiple years of students and the data that can be used, gathered from their collective efforts.
 Nature's Notebook in the formal education classroom works best if students observe their own plants more than one time - a semester or year are recommended for a better learning experience and produce higher-quality data contributions.
-We can recommend other options for citizen science engagment if you don't have that amount of time.
+We can recommend other options for citizen science engagement if you don't have that amount of time.